 The Purdue Global Commitment is a way for you to get to know us and for us to get to know you.
 There's no financial obligation beyond the application fee.
-It's available to new students, online or on campus.
+It's available to new undergraduate students, online or on campus.
 It's simple.
 Here’s how it works:

 - Enrollment: You’ll attend real classes for real credits.
 These classes count toward your degree if completed.

-- Week 1: You’ll begin the 3-week introductory period, during which you’ll get exposed to our curriculum, faculty, and classroom or online platforms.
+- Week 1—Introductory Period: You’ll begin the 3-week introductory period, during which you’ll get exposed to our curriculum, faculty, and classroom or online platforms.
 If at any point during the introductory period you decide we’re not right for you, you can opt out with no tuition cost or other financial obligation to Purdue Global, except for the application fee.

-- Week 3: This is the checkpoint week.
-It marks the end of your introductory period, and is the time to let us officially know if you no longer wish to continue.
+- Week 3—Checkpoint Week: The checkpoint week marks the end of your introductory period, and is the time to let us officially know if you no longer wish to continue.
 Otherwise, if you’re meeting our academic standards, and have submitted all required documentation, you will move forward with your Purdue Global education.

-- Week 10: The first term ends.
-If you meet all academic and course requirements, you will earn your course credits and continue your degree path.
+- Week 10—First Term Ends: If you meet all academic and course requirements, you will earn your course credits and continue your degree path.

 You'll get personalized support from a network of financial, student, and admissions advisors.
 They take into account the individual demands of your life.
 Whether it's explaining your financial aid options or helping you select the right courses for you, you won't be on your own.